BlerifyPlatform/identity-contracts/DIDAttributesServices.md

 - **invo**: for an Invocation Capability Key
 - **svc**: for a Service

-The `{controller}` represents the Verification Method controller, and can be any string DID or DID fragment.
+The `{controller}` represents the Verification Method controller, and can be any string representing a DID.
+Semantically this value points to a DID that controls the specified cryptographic key.
+Additionally, this value is not necessarily the DID specified in the `id` DID document property

 The `{algorithm}` can be one of the following in compliance with the W3C specification https://w3c.github.io/did-spec-registries/: